Copyright © 2014 by SUNY Oneonta

 - Oneonta, NY 13820

-“My name is Emily Hunter and I am a senior and a history major here at SUNY Oneonta.
-Over the course of the last three years, I have had the opportunity to take a wide range of wonderful courses in American, European, and World history with professors who are deeply committed to their dual roles as researchers and educators.
+“My name is Emily Hunter and I am a history graduate of SUNY Oneonta.
+Over the course of the last three years, I had the opportunity to take a wide range of wonderful courses in American, European, and World history with professors who are deeply committed to their dual roles as researchers and educators.
 In many of my college history classes, I learned to take my researching, writing, and critical thinking skills to a new level with the guidance of attentive professors who were extremely generous with their time and insights.
-My professors consistently utilized a variety of effective teaching strategies, from class discussions to research and writing workshops to thought-provoking lectures and essay questions, to encourage students to approach the subject matter from the perspective of an historian.
 In addition to its wonderful courses, the history department also directs an internship program which places SUNY Oneonta students in a variety of history-related venues.
 Through the internship program, I was able to work in the special collections departments of two local libraries: the New York State Historical Association Library and our college’s Milne Library.
 When I was a senior at Cooperstown High School, I chose to apply to SUNY Oneonta because I wanted to attend an academically strong university in beautiful upstate New York; the college’s outstanding history program was an additional important factor that convinced me that this school was the right fit for me.
 Three years later, I am happy to say that I made the right decision and that SUNY Oneonta and the history program have actually exceeded my high expectations.
-This fall, I am applying to several graduate programs in history and library science; my ultimate goal is to run an historical special collections department at a university or museum.
 Whenever I contemplate my aspirations for the future, I feel very grateful for the wonderful foundation that my college history courses and professors have given me.
-My experience in SUNY Oneonta’s history program has been thoroughly enjoyable and has given me the skills, perspective, and confidence that I will need to pursue the next level of my history career."
+My experience in SUNY Oneonta’s history program has been thoroughly enjoyable and has given me the skills, perspective, and confidence that I will need to pursue the next level of my history career.
+I recently finished my first semester as a graduate student at UMass-Amherst.
+I am enjoying my coursework and appreciate how well my experiences in the history department at SUNY Oneonta prepared me for graduate school."

 “I graduated from SUNY Oneonta in May 2012 with a Bachelor of Science in History and Philosophy.
 I entered Oneonta as a transfer student from a small community college located in my hometown and was not sure what to expect.
 However, my anxiety was quickly abated by my experiences there.
 I found the faculty to be extremely helpful, knowledgeable, and approachable.
 They are the kind of people that will go out of their way to say hello, always willing to answer my questions or help with research.
 I came to Oneonta to develop skills in history that would allow me to turn my love for history into a career.
 Oneonta’s History department offered a top-notch degree program with top-notch faculty members.
 The department’s course offerings were both plentiful and interesting.
 My Senior Seminar experience was especially exceptional.
 During the class I was able to conduct archival research for my seminar paper.
 I also really loved the department’s ability to offer “special topic classes.”
 These classes are more specialized and offer students an insight into their professors’ research interests.
 Two of my favorite history classes at Oneonta were special topic classes.
 In the spring of 2011, for example, I took Baltic Field Experience.
 In this class I learned the history of the Baltic States of Lithuania, Latvia, and Estonia, and was offered the chance to go on a two-week study abroad trip to Lithuania.
 I found it exceptionally interesting to see the culture and history of Lithuania first hand after learning its history.
 I would suggest this class to anyone that has the opportunity.
 During my senior year I was also a Teaching Assistant for a class on the History of the French Revolution and Napoleon.
 I assisted the professor with the development and implementation of the course.
 This experience was very fulfilling as I learned some of the ins-and-outs of being an historian, and developed my personal skills as well as my knowledge of the subject matter during weekly office hours with students.
 The professor was very open to my suggestions and always willing to have a conversation about the class.
 This experience helped me prepare for a future career in history by advancing my oral, research, and tutoring skills.
 After graduating from SUNY Oneonta I went on to pursue an MA in History at the University at Buffalo, SUNY.
 I feel extremely well prepared for graduate school.”